-There are three (3) membership categories, along with an affiliation for businesses organizations who support the profession.
-Please review information to determine which membership(s) may apply to you.
+There are three (3) membership categories.
+Please review the available information to determine which membership type you may qualify to apply for.

-Practicing and Non-Practicing (Professional) Membership
+Practicing and Non-Practicing (Professional) Memberships

-- Be of good moral character and uphold the BCAK's Professional Standards, and
+e) Be of good moral character and uphold the BCAK's Professional Standards, and

-Membership requirements will vary depending on the criteria listed below.
+The application process and required documentation depend on the criteria listed below.
 Select the one which applies to you from the options below to determine your requirements.

 I completed all of my kinesiology education (coursework/degrees) at Post-Secondary institutions in Canada, and